 Iowa’s 2015 NCAA Regional run led the Hawkeyes to their first NCAA Tournament win since 1972, going 2-2 at the Springfield Regional.
 The Hawkeyes placed second in the Big Ten Regular Season standings, going 19-5 in conference play in a year that saw five Big Ten Teams qualify for the NCAA Tournament.

 Iowa is one of only three Big Ten schools to qualify for the Big Ten Tournament since 2014.
-The Hawkeyes claimed the 2017 Big Ten Tournament Title for the first time since 1990.
+The Hawkeyes claimed the 2017 Big Ten Tournament Title for the first time in school history and it was the team’s first league title since 1990.

 BEAT THE BEST TO BE THE BEST